Where Is Comet SWAN Right Now?

 Comet C/2025 R2 SWAN Right Now

-Right now, Comet C/2025 R2 SWAN is passing through the constellation Libra.
+Right now, Comet C/2025 R2 SWAN is passing through the constellation Ophiuchus.
 At a magnitude of around 6, it can be observed with binoculars or captured with a camera equipped with a 200 mm lens.
-Currently best viewed from the Southern Hemisphere, the comet will become easier to spot from northern latitudes by late October.
+C/2025 R2 SWAN can already be seen from both hemispheres, with the best viewing from the Southern Hemisphere.
 Look for the comet right after sunset on the west-southwestern horizon.
 Make sure you have an unobstructed view of the horizon.

 To locate the comet more easily, use the free Sky Tonight app.
 Type “C/2025 R2 SWAN” in the search bar, tap the blue target button, point your device to the sky, and follow the arrow.

-Comet SWAN R2 October Visibility – Best Seen in the Northern Hemisphere
+Comet SWAN R2 October Visibility – Best Time to See

-Comet C/2025 R2 SWAN is expected to be visible in mid-October from the Northern Hemisphere.
-It will glow low above the southwestern horizon at dusk.
+Comet C/2025 R2 SWAN is now visible from both hemispheres.
+It glows low above the west-southwestern horizon at dusk.

 Between October 18 and 21, the comet will pass just 0.26 AU from Earth.
 If it stays intact, it could become a spectacular target for skywatchers and astrophotographers.
 Some optimistic predictions suggest that it could brighten to magnitude 4, which would make it visible to the naked eye under dark skies.
 However, comets are notoriously unpredictable, so consider this an exciting possibility rather than a guarantee.